 MED13

-Below is a summary for the MED13 gene observed in research publications.
+The information for this summary of MED13-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is MED13-related syndrome?

-MED13-related syndrome happens when there are changes to the MED13 gene.
+MED13-related syndrome happens when there are changes in the MED13 gene.
 These changes can keep the gene from working as it should.

 Key Role